owen-6936/synchronik/README.md

   * **✅ Solution:** The event-driven architecture emits events for every lifecycle change, while built-in monitoring provides live insights into performance and resource usage.
 * **❌ Problem: Handling Failures and Retries is Repetitive.**
   * **✅ Solution:** Define `maxRetries` and `retryDelayMs` on your workers, and the engine handles the rest, complete with `onError` hooks for final failure states.
+* **❌ Problem: Server Restarts or Crashes Lose All Progress.**
+  * **✅ Solution:** The new State Persistence feature saves the engine's state to a file, allowing it to "remember" the status of all workflows and resume exactly where it left off.

 ---